Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 The president can do it.

-It's just it's it's just bad.
+It's just bad.

-And it it interrupts uh law enforcement.
+It hurts fighting crime, and it interrupts law enforcement.

-Yeah, I got Folks, I I know exactly how you feel.
+Folks, I know exactly how you feel.

-where are these people fighting back?
+Where are these people fighting back?

 All right, let's go to the phones because people have been waiting patiently out there.

-Margot in uh in Burr Ridge, Illinois.
+Margot in Burr Ridge, Illinois, great to have you.

 I'm glad you waited and welcome.

-Thank you, Russ.
+Thank you, Rush.

-I I thank you so much for all that you do.
+Thank you so much for all that you do.

 I appreciate it so much.